 - Antimicrobial Resistance and Healthcare Associated Infections, Host Pathogens Interactions , Enteric infections, Malaria, Tuberculosis, Viral Infectious Diseases, Dengue, Emerging Infections, Hepatitis , HIV, Influenza

-- Clinical Research, Education & Professional Development, Epidemiology, Genomics, Global Health, Indigenous Health, Public Health
+- Translational and Clinical Research, Education & Professional Development, Epidemiology, Genomics, Global Health, Indigenous Health, Public Health

 - VICNISS, Victorian Infectious Diseases Service (VIDS)